I make space in my life for mindful reflection. A sense of meaning and purpose naturally arises from that.

-Step Eleven is a way to expand into the experience gained throughout the whole process.
-Here, you are building upon the lesson of Step Ten.
+Step 11 is a way to expand into the experience gained throughout the whole process.
+Here, you are building upon the lesson of Step 10.
 This time, you are not just paying attention to the causes and effects of your actions.
-You are being mindful in all aspects of your life.
+You are mindful in all aspects of your life.

 What you have gained throughout this process is not just a better understanding of yourself and the ability to change behaviors, however important that is.
 Over time, you have started to learn new habits, new ways of living.
 The new ways of living are not just behaviors.
 They have to do with the attitude you have toward living life, moment by moment, mindfully experiencing life.

 Now, of course, the goal of being mindful all the time could be incredibly overwhelming.
 Besides, it is unrealistic.
-We’re not talking about some perfectionistic notion.
-What we’re talking about is a practical sense of mindfulness.
+We are not talking about some perfectionistic notion.
+What we are talking about is a practical sense of mindfulness.
 It involves the practice of pausing, moment by moment.
-We talked about this way back when in Step Three: “To find myself moment by moment, I take a mindful pause. ”
+We talked about the mindful pause way back, in Step 3.

 Now we are circling back to that.
 We are going back and saying: “OK, you have paid a lot of attention to all kinds of things about your life.
 You have made changes, but let’s go back and pay attention to that skill that you have developed during that time.”